Artist: Monika Baer

 Full gallery of images, press release and link available after the jump.

-Images courtesy of the artist and Galerie Barbara Weiss, Berlin.
-Photos by Jens Ziehe and Gunter Lepkowski.
+Images courtesy of Galerie Barbara Weiss, Berlin.
+Photos by Stefan Altenburger Zürich, Jens Ziehe and Hans-Georg Gaul.